MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Discussion

 It is essential to recognize that the proposed scenarios are theoretical vignettes.
 While grounded in empirical evidence, the framework has not yet undergone longitudinal ecological validation.
-Future work must address three critical challenges in operationalizing MORPHEUS:
+Future work must address several critical challenges and methodological constraints in operationalizing MORPHEUS:

-\begin{itemize} \item \textbf{Ethical Profiling:} Collecting psychometric data (e.g., Neuroticism in Scenario D) raises significant privacy concerns.
+\begin{itemize} \item \textbf{Holistic Empirical Validation:} Methodologically, MORPHEUS is a theoretical synthesis built upon the aggregation of existing empirical studies.
+While its individual components and interactions are validated in isolation, the framework as a unified, holistic system has yet to be empirically tested in a longitudinal, real-world enterprise setting to quantify its overarching efficacy. \item \textbf{Heterogeneity of Interaction Data:} The 302 interactions mapped in the framework are derived from highly heterogeneous studies involving different methodologies, demographics, and threat contexts.
+Consequently, these relationships should be interpreted as strong statistical associations and probabilistic pathways rather than universal, deterministic causal laws. \item \textbf{Ethical Profiling:} Collecting psychometric data (e.g., Impulsivity in Scenario B) raises significant privacy concerns.
 Practitioners must ensure data is aggregated/anonymized to prevent discrimination and comply with regulations like GDPR. \item \textbf{Interdisciplinary Skill Gap:} Cybersecurity professionals may lack the expertise to interpret psychological scales correctly.
 Successful implementation likely requires collaboration with HR or organizational psychologists to avoid misdiagnosis. \item \textbf{Temporal Dynamics:} Factors like \textit{Stress} or \textit{Vigilance} are highly volatile.
-Interventions based on static measurements may lose effectiveness if not updated dynamically in response to real-time context (e.g., time of day, workload spikes). \end{itemize}
+Interventions based on static measurements may lose effectiveness if not updated dynamically in response to real-time context (e.g., time of day, workload spikes). \item \textbf{Measurement Tools Selection:} Measurement tools are often measured with varying dimensions or adapted items~\cite{Borgert2024, chen2025deterrence}.
+However, because we did not conduct a quality comparison of the same constructs across different sources, readers should carefully scrutinize the choice of a specific measurement tool. \end{itemize}